Our compliance framework. Documented for partners.

 Two independent layers of control

-Doro and the licensed PSP partner play different roles in the decision chain.
+Doro and the licensed payment partners play different roles in the decision chain.
 Understanding the asymmetry is important to partners considering integration.

-Whether a buyer's identity passes KYC, whether a wallet is clear of sanctions exposure, and whether funds may be released to the seller.
+Whether a buyer's identity passes KYC, whether a wallet is clear of sanctions exposure, whether source of funds is satisfactory, and whether funds may be released.
 These are decisions made by licensed parties under their own regulatory authorisations.
+Where a payment moves through more than one licensed partner, each partner makes its own regulated decision for its own leg.
 Doro does not make these decisions and does not override them.

 Doro decides platform participation

-Doro reserves the right to decline to provide its service to any counterparty or transaction, including where the licensed PSP would proceed.
+Doro reserves the right to decline to provide its service to any counterparty or transaction, including where a licensed partner would proceed.
 A payment link created on Doro is not guaranteed to become live or active.
 If our internal controls surface concerns about the originating business, the documentation, the buyer profile, or any other factor, Doro will decline to issue or maintain the link.

 Three gates before any transaction